gavieira/bash_misc/trinotate_notes.md

 ## OBS: Rnammer

 Probably the most inglorious task when setting Trinotate up is to install Rnammer.
 You can find some help at [Trinotate's wiki](https://github.com/Trinotate/Trinotate.github.io/wiki/Software-installation-and-data-required#rnammer-free-academic-download).

+## OBS: SQLite boilerplate

+You will need to create an SQLite database that will later be populated with trinotate results.
+To create this, use the [Build_Trinotate_Boilerplate_SQLite_db.pl](https://github.com/Trinotate/Trinotate/blob/master/admin/Build_Trinotate_Boilerplate_SQLite_db.pl) script in Trinotate's 'admin' directory